Winter Palace: Catherine II (1762–1796)

 It was Empress Elizabeth who selected the German princess, Sophie of Anhalt-Zerbst, as a bride for her nephew and successor, Peter III.
 The marriage was not a success, but it was this princess who, as Catherine the Great, came to be chiefly associated with the Winter Palace.
 In 1762, following a coup d'état, in which her husband was murdered, Catherine paraded her seven-year-old son, Paul, on the Winter Palace's balcony to an excited crowd below.
 She was not presenting her son as the new and rightful ruler of Russia, however; that honour she was usurping herself.

 St George's Hall (13 on plan above), the principal throne room of the Tsars of Russia.
 The room was a late addition to the Palace for Catherine II.
 Painting by Konstantin Ukhtomsky.

 Catherine's patronage of the architects Starov and Giacomo Quarenghi saw the palace further enlarged and transformed.
 At this time an opera house which had existed in the southwestern wing of the palace was swept away to provide apartments for members of Catherine's family.
 In 1790, Quarenghi redesigned five of Rastrelli's state rooms to create the three vast halls of the Neva enfilade.
 Catherine was responsible for the three large adjoining palaces, known collectively as the Hermitage—the name by which the entire complex, including the Winter Palace, was to become known 150 years later.

 Catherine had been impressed by the French architect Jean-Baptiste Vallin de la Mothe, who designed the Imperial Academy of Arts (also in Saint Petersburg) and commissioned him to add a new wing to the Winter Palace.
 This was intended as a place of retreat from the formalities and ceremonies of the court.
 Catherine christened it the Hermitage (14), a name used by her predecessor Tsaritsa Elizabeth to describe her private rooms within the palace.

 The interior of the Hermitage wing was intended to be a simple contrast to that of the Winter Palace.
-Indeed, it is said that the concept of the Hermitage as a retreat was suggested to Catherine by that advocate of the simple life, Jean Jacques Rousseau.
-In reality, it was another large palace in itself, connected to the main palace by a series of covered walkways and heated courtyards in which flew rare exotic birds.
+It is said that the concept of the Hermitage as a retreat, was suggested to Catherine by Jean Jacques Rousseau.
+In reality, it was planned as another palace in itself, connected to the main palace by a series of covered walkways and heated courtyards in which rare exotic birds could live.
 Noted for its fine portico and attention to details of a delicate nature, it was richly furnished with an ever-growing art collection.